blukatdevelopment/UnchainedWorldsOld/corerules.md

 and hit dice (this resets your max HP to 0).
 Retain any proficiencies and equipment.
 You lose all levels in commoner.
 Choose a class other than commoner.
 You are now level 1 in the chosen class.

+## Equipment
+TODO

+# Roleplaying

+## Controlling your character
+As a player, you have the freedom to breathe life into your character.
+For example, let's take a player Geremy and his character Alexa, a human commoner.
+The GM prompts Geremy "A large toad rises from the surface of the pond water and stares at you.
+It ribbits out a greeting.
+What do you do?"

+### Describe
+If Geremy is just getting started or uncomfortable with acting, he might respond like this.
+"Alexa things the toad is repulsive and screams and backs up."
+This is a completely valid way to play.

+### Act
+If Geremy feels comfortable acting out his character's speech and actions, he can respond this.
+"'Oh gods, look at the warts and mucus!
+I think I might be sick.'
+With that, Alexa backs up."
+Perhaps Geremy will show a look of disgust and pretend to take a step back or cover his mouth.

+# Combat
+TODO

+# Exploration

+## Physical needs

+### Water
+An adventurer needs to drink at least one gallon of water each day, or gain one level of exhaustion.
+If they have a water container, they may use it throughout the day, refilling it at water sources, if any can be found nearby.
+In extremely hot or dry terrain, an adventurer instead needs to drink two gallons.

+### Food
+An adventure needs to eat at least one pound of food each day, or gain one level of exhaustion.

+### Sleep
+An adventurer must sleep at least 6 hours each day.
+Failing this, they gain one level of exhaustion each time they complete a day without sleep.

+### Clothing
+If exposed to the elements in an extremely hot or cold environment, an adventurer must succeed a DC 14 constitution saving throw or gain a level of exhaustion.
+This check repeats for each hour spent exposed to the elements.
+An adventurer may avoid these checks by staying in shelter or wearing clothing appropriate to the weather.